vedanthpadigelwar/extensions-4-every-developer/Contributing.md

 5. Add a brief description of the extension
 6. Add a features heading, with the main and interesting features of the extension.
 Do this using a list.
 7. Add an availability heading to indicate on what browsers the extension can be found with a direct download link for each of those.
 8. Have an image ready which shows how the extension looks when in use and add it in using a link.
-The link text should be 'Here is how the extension looks'
+The link text should be 'Here is how the extension looks'.
+All images should go into the Images folder.
 9. If you are using Visual Studio Code IDE, preview your changes and ensure it looks good
 10. ```git status``` to check the new changes
 11. ```git add 'ReadMe.md' ``` which is the file that was updated